NorwegianVeterinaryInstitute/NVIpackager/README.md

 folder keeps templates for standard files like sections OF README and CONTRIBUTING.

-The list of available functions and datasets can be accessed by typing
+The full list of all available functions and datasets can be accessed by typing

-    help(package="NVIdb")
+    help(package="NVIpackager")

 Please check the NEWS for information on new features, bug fixes and other changes.